 Purple is the combination of the stability you find in blue and the passion and stimulation that you find in red.
 Darker purples can convey a sense of royalty and elegance, while also bringing balance to a room.
 As with blue, darker hues of purple like eggplant, wine, or raisin can become overwhelming as the main color of a room.

 Black is a unique color in that it provides an aura of power, authority, and works great as a contrast or accent to other colors.
 Too much of it, however, contributes to a darker, more depressive or oppressive atmosphere.

 The thing to note about any of these colors is that too dark of a shade or too much of it tends to diminish a room and set a gloomy, heavy atmosphere.

 Pastel Colors at Home

-Examples of where pastels are useful are many and varied.
-You may not want to paint your entire room a fiery red, but like the color anyway.
+For example, you may not want to paint your entire room a bright, fiery red, but still love the color and want to include it in your decor.
 Finding a complementary pastel can soothe your room’s environment while still allowing for certain areas to pop and sizzle with that red fire.
 Make a new furniture piece stand out by propping it against a pastel background.
 Children’s rooms are another place where pastels can aid in development, reinforcing a comfortable and safe environment with their calm tones.
-For a more adult theme, pastels can be coupled with neutral colors to issue a modern look that adds dimension to your home.
+Pastels can also be coupled with neutral colors or earth tones to issue a modern look that adds dimension to your home.

 In the end, it’s always up to you in the color you choose.
-But even when you’re indecisive, consider this: pastels are weak enough to be applied in multiple hues, giving you the opportunity to paint your home all the colors of the rainbow, without it looking like a unicorn just exploded in your living room.
+Even when you’re feeling indecisive and stuck, consider this – pastels are light enough to be applied in multiple hues, which gives you the opportunity to paint your home all the colors of the rainbow, without it looking like a unicorn was in charge of your interior design.